Orange-Owl-Software/oo-reagent-exercise/README.md

 We’re assuming a macOS development environment for these instructions.
 If you’re on Linux, these instructions will work modulo package installation.
-On Windows, you can get the gist of what’s needed from reading the `start-shadow`.
+On Windows, you can get the gist of what’s needed from reading the `start-shadow` script.

 ### Requirements